marmelab/coPostgresQuery/README.md

 Allow to connect to postgresql and execute query
 It adds:

-- Support for named parameter.
+- Support for named parameters.
 - query: Now return the list of results.
-- Added queryOne: Same as query but return only one result, instead of an array.
+- Added queryOne: Same as query but return only one result instead of an array.
 - Helper method ([begin, savepoint, rollback, commit][###client.begin, client.commit, client.savepoint, client.rollback]) to handle transactions on the client.
 - Helper method ([link][### client.link]) to link a query helper to the client or pool.